carmenbianca/report-liferay/report.md

 - The header conversion tool mass-converts the headers in Liferay's source code repository once to the new format.
 - Whenever a developer makes changes to the (converted) Liferay code base:
-  + SourceFormatter checks the formatting as usual, and verifies that the headers of the source code files are compliant with the Outbound Licensing Policy;
+  + Source Formatter checks the formatting as usual, and verifies that the headers of the source code files are compliant with the Outbound Licensing Policy;
   + and the inbound licensing checker verifies that all declared dependencies